-However the fact remains that the unstated hope driving the experiment in the first place was that the ILD method might have been a teaching technique that could in some sense guarantee student learning, given only reasonable teachers and teaching administration.
+Clearly this experiment needs to be repeated, with different teachers and with different classes of students.
+Nevertheless it seems possible to conclude that this teaching method does yield results similar to those claimed for it.
+There is a note of caution to be sounded however.
+The unstated hope driving the experiment in the first place was that the ILD method might have been a teaching technique that could in some sense guarantee student learning, given only reasonable teachers and teaching administration.
 The previously published results seemed to suggest that that might have been the case.
-We are tempted therefore to speculate on why this experiment did not come up to expectations.
-Three questions immediately suggest themselves.
+The fact that only modest gains were recorded on the first attempt in this case, when it was used by a very experienced teacher, suggests that there is no real guarantee.